Cary Grant

 Cary Grant (born Archibald Alec Leach; (Note: His middle name was recorded as "Alec" on birth records, although he used "Alexander" on his naturalization application form in 1942.)
-January 18, 1904 – November 29, 1986) was an English-American actor.
+18 January 1904 – 29 November 1986) was a British-American actor.
 Known for his blended British and American accent, debonair demeanor, lighthearted approach to acting, and sense of comic timing, he was one of classic Hollywood's definitive leading men.
 He was nominated twice for the Academy Award, received an Academy Honorary Award in 1970, and received the Kennedy Center Honor in 1981.
 He was named the second-greatest male star of the Golden Age of Hollywood by the American Film Institute in 1999.

-Grant was born into an impoverished family in Bristol, where he had an unhappy childhood marked by the absence of his mother and his father's alcoholism.
+Grant was born into an impoverished family in Bristol, where he had an unhappy childhood marked by the absence of his mother, and his father's alcoholism.
 He became attracted to theatre at a young age when he visited the Bristol Hippodrome.
-At 16, he went as a stage performer with the Pender Troupe for a tour of the US.
+At 16, he went as a stage performer with the Pender Troupe for a tour of the United States.
 After a series of successful performances in New York City, he decided to stay there.
 He established a name for himself in vaudeville in the 1920s and toured the United States before moving to Hollywood in the early 1930s.

 Grant initially appeared in crime films and dramas, such as Blonde Venus (1932) and She Done Him Wrong (1933), but later gained renown for his performances in romantic screwball comedies such as The Awful Truth (1937), Bringing Up Baby (1938), His Girl Friday (1940), and The Philadelphia Story (1940).
 These pictures are frequently cited among the greatest comedy films of all time.
 Other well-known films in which he starred in this period were the adventure Gunga Din (1939), the dark comedy Arsenic and Old Lace (1944), and the dramas Only Angels Have Wings (1939), Penny Serenade (1941), and None but the Lonely Heart (1944), the latter two for which he was nominated for the Academy Award for Best Actor.

 During the 1940s and 1950s, Grant had a close working relationship with director Alfred Hitchcock, who cast him in four films: Suspicion (1941), Notorious (1946), To Catch a Thief (1955), and North by Northwest (1959).
 For the suspense-dramas Suspicion and Notorious, Grant took on darker, morally ambiguous characters, both challenging Grant's screen persona and his acting abilities.
-Toward the end of his career he starred in the romantic films Indiscreet (1958), Operation Petticoat (1959), That Touch of Mink (1962), and Charade (1963).
-He is remembered by critics for his unusually broad appeal as a handsome, suave actor who did not take himself too seriously, and in comedies was able to toy with his dignity without sacrificing it entirely.
+Toward the end of his career he starred in the romantic films An Affair to Remember (1957), Indiscreet (1958), Operation Petticoat (1959), That Touch of Mink (1962), and Charade (1963).